edobry/moculus/design.md

 I'm going to assume that we don't care about testing the instrumentation, as that's not typically considered necessary, and will instead focus on the signup simulation.
 We have several options here: a unit test validating only the contents of the crafted request, or an integration test involving a test API server receiving real network requests.
 For the sake of this project, I will take the unit test approach, to minimize complexity and focus on the actual business logic at play here.

+#### Test Cases

+- signups contain a URL
+- signup URLs point to a downloadable file
+- signup images are in a PNG format
+- signup images are unique
+- signups contain an ID
+- signup IDs are unique

 ### Deployment